layershift/kb-layershift/pages/02.managed-vps/07.docker/01.docker-on-plesk/docs.en.md

   * Avoid well-known system ports (0 - 1023) and dynamic/ephemeral ports (49152 - 65535).
 * On servers running other software, some ports are commonly already in use.
 For example, on a Plesk server, ports 3306 and 8443 are typically unavailable.

-Port ranges:

-Well-known (0-1023): Reserved for core system services (for example, SSH on 22).
-Registered (1024-49151): Intended for applications and services.
-This is the range you should typically choose from.
-Dynamic (49152-65535): Reserved by the operating system for temporary outbound connections and should not be used for manual port assignments.

 ### Volume Mapping
 By default, data written or changed inside your Docker container is **not persistent**!
 For some containers that's perfect, but for most you'll have at least *some* data that you want to keep hold of (e.g. if you're running a database server, you want to keep the files that represent the actual database).